 Restorative yoga for injury prevention and healthy joints

-Paul Grilley studied yoga under Paulie Zink and was also influenced by his own anatomy studies and the Japanese scholar and yogi Hiroshi Motoyama.
+Paul Grilley studied yoga under Paulie Zink and was also influenced by his anatomy studies and the Japanese scholar and yogi Hiroshi Motoyama.
 Motoyama had done extensive research on the physiology of traditional Chinese medicine and was especially interested in the passage of qi (the life force) through the body’s meridians (pathways of qi).

 Grilley incorporated the meridian teachings into his type of Yin Yoga, focusing on body relaxing yin postures to open these meridians.
-Then Sarah Powers, yoga teacher, and Grilley’s student started to incorporate Buddhist psychology in her Yin Yoga classes, which Grilley considered a good idea.
+Then Sarah Powers, a yoga teacher and Grilley’s student, started incorporating Buddhist psychology in her Yin Yoga classes, which Grilley considered a good idea.
 We teach Grilley’s and Powers’ Yin Yoga at Yogateket.